yegor256/blog/_posts/2017/jun/2017-06-06-gluten-free-management.md

 ---

 We live in the era of organic food, eco-friendly toilets, zero-emission cars, and harassment-free offices.
-Our management practices have to keep up&mdash;they must be zero-stress, conflict-free, and idiot-friendly.
+Our management practices have to keep up---they must be zero-stress, conflict-free, and idiot-friendly.
 If you're still stuck in the old carrot-and-stick, mediocrity-intolerant, primitive mentality, these recipes will open your eyes.